-As sportsmen, in order to get the necessary daily protein intake we have sometimes to resort to protein bars.
+When you train/workout a lot, in order to get the necessary daily protein intake we have sometimes to resort to protein bars.
 There’s nothing wrong with it.
 Your body needs readily available amino-acids and these snacks do the trick.

 However, most of the protein bars you can buy at the health store contain a bunch of stuff with unpronounceable names.
 In addition, the taste is often off-putting (personally, I still have to find one that I really like).

 The solution?
 Make your own, simple as that.
+Maybe even in the form of brownies.

 I tried several recipes over the last couple years and perfected this one, which is has become a staple of my diet.